Fesaa/EHB/BA2/Backend-Web/Project1/HoloLand/README.md

 # TODO's
 Stuff that I've put off to work on other functionality
 - Punish users & list punishments
-- Make forums have a weight for ordering on the forums page

 # Known issues
 These are issues that I found while playing around, and hadn't have time to fix them then (or don't know how to fix them / won't bc it's styling)